srjnnn/PhishNet-Nepal/README.md

 ## 📚 License

-MIT License — feel free to use and contribute!
+feel free to use and contribute!

 ---